maxal-studio/vue3-insta-stories/README.md

       duration: 5000,
       stories: [
         {
-          //Add ass many custom attributes per story as you like
+          //Add as many custom attributes per story as you like
           custom_attribute: "Story 1",
           slides: [
             {